raidensakura/modmail/README.md

     ```console
     $ pipenv run bot
     ```
-7. Load the logviewer plugin include in Modmail with `?plugin load @local/logviewer`
+7. Load the logviewer plugin included with Modmail with `?plugin load @local/logviewer`

 ### Running the Docker Image